 Your Representative – This is actually a great way to express your opinions to your Senator or Member of Congress.
 Jon (my husband) spent five months as an intern in a Senator’s office in D.C.
 I won’t give names, but I will say that this Senator received a report every day regarding that day’s mail, and the interns would pick 20 letters that had good questions or good points.

 The Senator committed to writing those 20 senders a response every day.
-So if you feel strongly about an issue, try writing your politician about your opinion.
+So if you feel strongly about an issue, try writing a formal letter to your politician about your opinion.
 Handwriting is so much better than tweets or emails because they can see how much you care by how much time you took to express your opinion.
 Just remember to be polite!

 Celebrities – I’ve never tried this one, but why not?
 If you think that an actress has done a particularly great job in a role, send some fan mail!
 If you appreciate the work a philanthropist has done, shoot a letter their way thanking them for their efforts to make the world a better place.
 Be an encouraging force!